leighklotz/blatano/README.md

 1, Thing 2" approach, Blatano uses a way of naming entities that distills all its knowledge down into a few bits of information, which it then further illustrates for us as a drawing and a few flickering bits of variations.
-Similarly, the drawing may not resemble you or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
+Blatano also has a sense of location, and draws its view of the radio horizon along the bottom of the display.
+The drawings may not resemble you, your landscaping, or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
+You may get a view into the sense of closeness or distance from Blatano as well.

-Blatano converts the Bluetooth packets it can read into an small amount of data, an information summary with everything it can remember about the entity it is hearing from.

 Since Blatano's electromagnetic vision is not as rich as ours, it sometimes confuses what we would recognize as two distinct entities,